vim-diesel/3000_tutorials/Tutorial2/README.md

 4.

-The disassembly from objdump only includes the `main` section, whereas the `gcc -S` includes other sections
+The disassembly from `objdump -d hello.o` only includes the `main` section, whereas the `gcc -S` includes other sections

 5.
+6.
+7.
+All of the output of `gcc -v` is info from the compiler, including linking info and GCC Options, and lbrary path info

+---
+# Examining the runtime memory map